 Since the beginning, the Festival has always been about benefiting the community and beyond.
 With every delicious strawberry bite non-profit food booths reap 100 percent of the profits to benefit their causes.
 Additional charitable groups aligned with the Festival receive stipends or grants.
-Since its inception, the California Strawberry Festival has raised close to $4 million dollars to help others in the extended community.
+Since its inception, the California Strawberry Festival has raised more than $4 million dollars to help others in the extended community.

 The Festival produces income for over 20 groups that rely on the celebration as their major source of annual fundraising.
 From upgraded computers to new sports uniforms, buses for field trip outings, repairs, new construction, after school music programs, and more, revenues ultimately reach out to impact the lives of others.
 Coming together in the name of fun, youths and mentors of all ages work alongside one another, decorate their booths and sell to patrons in their “fun” fundraising quest.

-20th Century Onyx Club, Black American Political Association of California, Inc. (BAPAC) Boy Scouts of America, Buena High School Music Association, Camarillo Kiwanis Club, Camarillo Moose Lodge, Camarillo Roadrunner Youth Football Inc., Channel Islands High School Athletics, Channel Islands High School Squads, City Corp Oxnard, Community Bible Mission, Eagles Soccer Club, Girl Scouts of Oxnard, Hueneme Rhino’s Youth Football, National Latinos Peace Officers Association, Our Lady of Guadalupe School, Oxnard Ambassadors, Oxnard Buddhist Temple, Oxnard High School Band Boosters, Oxnard Police Activities League, Oxnard Police Explorers Post 9286, Oxnard Police Reserves, Oxnard United S.C., Oxnard Waves Youth Soccer U16, Pacifica Triton Athletic Booster Club, Pacific Camp Family Resource, Inc., Rio Mesa High School Athletic Boosters, Rotary Club of Oxnard, Rotary Club of Oxnard Sunrise, The Salvation Army, Santa Clara High School Athletics, Santa Clara High School Girls Basketball Team, Soroptimists International of Oxnard, Students Securing and Achieving their Future through Education (SSAFE), TRI-GLAD, Trinity Baptist Church, United Way of Ventura County, Ventura County Chapter Blacks in Government (BIG), Ventura County Chapter Parents Of Murdered Children, Inc. (VCPOMC) Ventura High School Wrestling Booster Club, Viking Pride Foundation.
+20th Century Onyx Club, Black American Political Association of California, Inc. (BAPAC) Boy Scouts of America, Buena High School Music Association, Calvary Nexus Church, Camarillo Roadrunner Youth Football Inc., Channel Islands High School Athletics, Channel Islands High Migrant Students, City Corp Oxnard, Community Bible Mission, El Concilio, Hueneme Rhino’s Youth Football, JACL, Messiah Fellowship Center, National Latinos Peace Officers Association, Our Lady of Guadalupe School, Oxnard Ambassadors, Oxnard Buddhist Temple, Oxnard High School Band Boosters, Oxnard Kiwanis Club, Oxnard Police Activities League, Oxnard Police Explorers Post 9286, Oxnard Police Reserves, Oxnard United Soccer Club, Oxnard Waves Youth Soccer U16, Pacific Camp Family Resource, Inc., Pacifica Triton Athletic Booster Club, Rio De Valley School Yearbook Club, Rio Mesa High School Athletic Boosters, Rotary Club of Oxnard, Rotary Club of Oxnard Sunrise, Santa Clara High School Athletics, Santa Clara High School Girls Basketball Team, Soroptimists International of Oxnard, Students Securing and Achieving their Future through Education (SSAFE), The Salvation Army, TRI-GLAD, Trinity Community Baptist Church, United Way of Ventura County, Ventura County Chapter Blacks in Government (BIG), Ventura High School Wrestling Booster Club.